-29.2 The Gambling Commission has issued a Licence Conditions and Codes of Practice document that must be complied with along with any other supplementary information.

-Provide additional information Bingo premises may only make gaming machines available for use where there are substantive facilities for non-remote bingo as set out within Gambling Commission Licence Conditions and Codes of Practice.
-Reason: Clarity of when machines can be provided

-- 29.3 Where bingo is permitted in alcohol licensed premises, this must be 'low level' bingo only and applicants are expected to comply with any information issued by the Gambling Commission, particularly in respect of record keeping.
-'High level' bingo will require a Bingo Operating Licence. - 29.4 With regard to turnover, where MKCC suspects that a licensee or club exceeds the turnover in the required 7-day period, it will check all records kept and if considered appropriate contact the Gambling Commission. - 29.5 MKCC will consider any additional guidance issued by the Gambling Commission in relation to the suitability and layout of bingo premises.
+- The Gambling Commission has issued a Licence Conditions and Codes of Practice that must be complied with along with any other supplementary information. - 29.3 Bingo premises may only make gaming machines available for use where there are substantive facilities for non-remote bingo as set out within Gambling Commission Licence Conditions and Code of Practice. - Where bingo is permitted in alcohol licensed premises, this must be 'low level' bingo only and applicants are expected to comply with any information issued by the Gambling Commission, particularly in respect of record keeping.
+'High level' bingo will require a Bingo Operating Licence. - 29.5 With regard to turnover, where MKCC suspects that a licensee or club exceeds the turnover in the required 7-day period, it will check all records kept and if considered appropriate contact the Gambling Commission. - 29.6 MKCC will consider any additional guidance issued by the Gambling Commission in relation to the suitability and layout of bingo premises.